 *luxury rentals are excluded from this offer

-New changes to non-resident taxation: the taxman knows
+New changes to non-resident taxation in Spain: the taxman knows

 The Spanish taxman knows you are renting.
 Three landmark changes in taxation took place in 2018 which constitute game-changers.